C++ Arrays

 Two-Dimensional Arrays

-A two-dimensional array in C++ is a data structure that organizes data in a grid-like format, consisting of rows and columns.
-It is a collection of elements represented in a rectangular matrix, where each element is accessed using two indices — one for the row and another for the column.
+A two-dimensional array is a collection of elements arranged in rows and columns, like a grid.
+Each element is accessed using two indices: one for the row and one for the column.
+For example, a 3x3 two-dimensional array:

 int array[3][3];